mckayav3/Financial-Planning-Tool/README.md

 ---

 ## Examples
 The images below show the different types of charts and graphs that should result from running the code in the Financial Planning with APIs and Simulations.
-By reviewing the charts and graphs we can come to a conclusion of the best outcome for the credit unit members.
+By reviewing the charts and graphs we can conclude the best outcome for the credit unit members.

 ![pie chart](https://github.com/mckayav3/Module5_Challenge/blob/main/Images/pie_chart.JPG)